project-chip/matter-handbook/content/HowItWorks/ConnectivityTransports.md

 ## Ethernet

 This is the simplest transport for Matter, as there is no need to communicated any network credential to the device it is simply connected to the Ethernet network.
-Commisioning of devices should use the on-network bitmask in the Discovery Capabilities of the Onboarding Payload and the device will be discovered via DNS-SD
+Commissioning of devices should use the on-network bitmask in the Discovery Capabilities of the Onboarding Payload and the device will be discovered via DNS-SD.

 ## Wi-Fi